athanclark/dag/DEVEL.md

 - The graph is statically generated from a finite symbol set, and immutable
 - Collapsation of the graph to a list should be very simple.
+- The Graph is __Concrete__ - meaning it's not higher kinded.
+We expect use of this graph to be only in rendered-form, where using the graph for arbitrary types means you render the graph into a list of symbol values, then map a function that pattern matches on the value cases to give the real value you want.

 ## Overview